mutablelogic/go-whisper/README.md

 docker run \
   --name whisper-server --rm \
-  --runtime nvidia --gpus all \ # When using a NVIDIA GPU -v whisper:/models -p 8080:8080 -e WHISPER_DATA=/models \
+  --runtime nvidia --gpus all \ # When using a NVIDIA GPU -v whisper:/data -p 8080:80 \
-  ghcr.io/mutablelogic/go-whisper
+  ghcr.io/mutablelogic/go-whisper:latest
 ```

-If you include a `-debug` flag at the end, you'll get more verbose output.
 The API is then
 available at `http://localhost:8080/v1` and it generally conforms to the
 [OpenAI API](https://platform.openai.com/docs/api-reference/audio) spec.